Invasion of the Body Snatchers (1978 film): Production

 All the special effects were created live for the camera.
 The scene at the beginning where the pods travel through space from their dead homeworld to San Francisco was one of the simplest.
 "I found some viscous material in an art store, I think we paid $12 for a big vat of it, and then [we dropped it] into solutions and reversed the film", Kaufman recalled.
-The dog with the banjo player's face included a mechanism whereby the creature appeared to lick itself.
+The dog wearing a mask of the banjo player's face included a hole in the mask through which the creature appeared to lick itself.

 The film features a number of cameo appearances.
 Kevin McCarthy, who played Dr. Miles Bennell in the original Invasion of the Body Snatchers, makes a brief appearance as an old man frantically screaming "They're coming!" to passing cars on the street.
 Though not playing the same character, Kaufman meant McCarthy's cameo as a nod to the original movie, as if he had been "metaphorically" running around the country since the original film shouting out his warnings.
 While they were filming the scene, in the Tenderloin, Kaufman recalls that a naked man lying on the street awoke and recognized McCarthy.
 After learning that they were filming the remake of the original Invasion of the Body Snatchers, he told McCarthy that that film was better.
 "We were in the middle of shooting the film and we got our first review!"

 The original film's director, Don Siegel, appears as a taxi driver who alerts the police to Matthew and Elizabeth's attempt to flee the city.
 Robert Duvall is also seen briefly as a silent priest sitting on a swing set in the opening scene.
 Kaufman appears in dual roles both as a man wearing a hat who bothers Sutherland's character in a phone booth, and the voice of one of the officials Sutherland's character speaks to on the phone.
 His wife, Rose Kaufman, has a small role at the book party as the woman who argues with Jeff Goldblum's character.
 Chapman appears twice as a janitor in the health department.